cado-security/product-help/docs/cado/deploy/aws/aws_quick_deployment.md

    g.
 Add an inbound security rule with Type ‘HTTPS’ and Source Type ‘My IP’

-   - **Note:** this allows access to the Cado Instance from your IP only!
+   - **Note:** this allows access to the Instance from your IP only!
 If you want to allow other IPs you can configure additional IPs here.

 ![Network Settings](/img/aws-network-settings.png)